 While most of PayPal’s services are “free” because your per-transaction cost covers paying for the service, there are a few software services that have a monthly fee.

 - For eCommerce, if you arrange for your own domain and web hosting, you can implement PayPal’s “buy” and “donate” buttons with no additional costs.
 You can send digital invoices for free and only pay the transaction cost when the invoice is paid.
-For physical stores, access to PayPal’s mPOS app, PayPal Zettle, is also free.
+For physical stores, access to PayPal’s mPOS app, PayPal Zettle, is also free, though you’ll have to pay for a credit card reader/terminal and any other POS equipment you need.

 - However, if you opt to integrate PayPal into a POS app, invoicing software, or another platform, you’ll be responsible for those software costs.
 PayPal doesn’t charge anything for the use of the integration.